samuelhe52/Gomoku/Report/gomoku-report.md

 void GameWidget::connectResetButton() {
   connect(resetButton, &QPushButton::clicked, this, [this]() {
     if (gameThread) {
+      // Request interruption of the game thread
+      // In GameManager and GomokuAI,
+      // isInterruptionRequested() is periodically checked
+      // to cooperatively cancel ongoing computations
       gameThread->requestInterruption();
       disconnect(gameManager, nullptr, this, nullptr);
       disconnect(gameManager, nullptr, board, nullptr);
-      gameThread->quit();
+      // Wait for the thread to finish
+      // This happens after GameManager and GomokuAI
+      // detect the interruption request and interrupt their tasks gameThread->quit();
       gameThread->wait();
     }